Non-surgical Treatments for Persistent Morton’s neuroma

 Side effects are not generally seen with this procedure, but a few are a possibility.
 Infections are rare, as is abscess formation at the puncture site.
 You may develop bruising that can be painful.
 Numbness or a lack of feeling in around the incision area can also happen, but this side effect is rare.

-You may experience relief from this procedure within a week, but often it takes a longer period of time to heal completely.
-If there is still pain at seven weeks, the procedure can be performed again.
+You may experience relief from this procedure within a week or two, but frequently it takes a longer period of time to heal completely.
+If there is still pain at eight weeks, the procedure can be performed again.

 Most patients find that after two ultrasound guided radiofrequency ablations their pain has decreased significantly.
 If, in the very rare case, ultrasound guided radiofrequency ablation has little effect it may be time to look at a different ultrasound guided ablation procedure.